cnathan1/cdk-vue-artifact/README.md

 2. After confirming all information is correct, leave the encryption key as default and select “Next”.
 NOTE: This information will be picked by CloudFormation/CDK when the stack is deployed.

 [Image: image.png]
-1. Set the secret name to “GitHubSecrets” and optionally enter a description and tags for this secret.
+1. Set the secret name to “GithubSecrets” and optionally enter a description and tags for this secret.
 Select “Next” when you are done.

 [Image: image.png]
 1. Leave “Disable automatic rotation” selected on the next screen and select “Next”.
 Finally, review the secret and select “Store” on the final page when you are ready.